arangodb/docs/3.10/aql/graphs-all-shortest-paths.md

 ### Traversing in mixed directions

-For All Shortest Paths with a list of edge collections you can optionally specify the direction for some of the edge collections.
+For All Shortest Paths with a list of edge collections, you can optionally specify the direction for some of the edge collections.
 Say, for example, you have three edge collections *edges1*, *edges2* and *edges3*, where in *edges2* the direction has no relevance, but in *edges1* and *edges3* the direction should be taken into account.
-In this case you can use `OUTBOUND` as general search direction and `ANY` specifically for *edges2* as follows:
+In this case you can use `OUTBOUND` as a general search direction and `ANY` specifically for *edges2* as follows:

 ```aql